syncfusion-content/wpf-docs/wpf/Diagram/Stencil.md

 ## Events

-* `Expanded Event` and `Collapsed Event` are notified to provide interactions in SymbolGroup.
-To explore about arguments refer to [SymbolGroupExpandCollapseEventArgs](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.Stencil.SymbolGroupExpandCollapseEventArgs.html)
+* The `Expanded Event` and `Collapsed Event` are notified to provide interactions in the SymbolGroup.
+To explore about arguments refer to the [SymbolGroupExpandCollapseEventArgs](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.Stencil.SymbolGroupExpandCollapseEventArgs.html)

-* `DragEnter Event` notifies, when an element enter into the diagram from stencil.
+* The `DragEnter Event` notifies when an element enter into the diagram from stencil.
-* `DragLeave Event` notifies, when an element leaves from the diagram.
+* The `DragLeave Event` notifies when an element leaves from the diagram.
-* `DragOver Event` notifies, when an element drag over another diagram element.
+* The `DragOver Event` notifies when an element drag over another diagram element.
-* `ItemDropEvent Event` notifies, when an element is dropped on the diagram..
+* The `ItemDropEvent Event` notifies when an element is dropped on the diagram..

-To explore about arguments refer to [ItemDropEventArgs](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.ItemDropEventArgs.html)
+To explore about arguments refer to the [ItemDropEventArgs](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.ItemDropEventArgs.html)

 ## How to restrict node dropped on Diagram

 The diagram provides support to cancel the drag and drop operation from the stencil to the diagram in two ways.
 * Using the `Cancel` argument of `ItemDropEventArgs`.
 For example, if you need to restrict drop for a particular node or based on some condition, then this argument will allow you to achieve the same.
-To explore about arguments refer to [ItemDropEventArgs](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.ItemDropEventArgs.html)
+To explore about arguments refer to the [ItemDropEventArgs](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.ItemDropEventArgs.html)

 * When the ESC key is pressed.

 ## Symbol dragging outside diagram bounds

-By default, the cursor appears as block cursor while dragging the symbol (from stencil) outside diagram bounds.
-SfDiagram provides supports to drag the elements within the given limitations.For details, please refer [Dragging based on DragLimit](https://help.syncfusion.com/wpf/diagram/interaction/drag#dragging-based-on-draglimit)
+By default, the cursor appears as block cursor when dragging the symbol (from stencil) outside diagram bounds.
+The SfDiagram provides supports to drag the elements within the given limitations.
+For details, please refer to the [Dragging based on DragLimit](https://help.syncfusion.com/wpf/diagram/interaction/drag#dragging-based-on-draglimit)

-## Preserving node template while drag and drop
+## Preserving node template when drag and drop

-SfDiagram using serialization and deserialization approach for drag and drop the element from stencil and it did not serialize the framework properties like Content and ContentTemplate properties.
+The SfDiagram using the serialization and deserialization approach for drag and drop the element from stencil and it did not serialize the framework properties like the Content and ContentTemplate properties.
 So, you need to retain templates as resource and reassign once it loaded back in diagram.
-This can be achieved by using the ItemAdded Event to restore the Content and ContentTemplate property values.
+This can be achieved by using the ItemAdded event to restore the Content and ContentTemplate property values.

 {% tabs %}
 {% highlight C# %}